-Farnham Beekeepers’ Association regularly run an introductory programme for beginners.
-First is a winter theory course, followed by hands-on practical sessions from spring right through the summer at our teaching apiary at the Rural Life Centre near Tilford.
+Farnham Beekeepers’ Association run an introductory programme for beginners.
+First is a winter theory course, followed by hands-on practical sessions from spring at our apiary at the Rural Life Living Museum near Tilford.

 It is aimed at people new to beekeeping who are thinking of starting with bees, or who are interested to learn more to enable them to decide whether it is for them, but also existing beekeepers who would like to learn through a structured course.